Desk-with-two-laptops-and-two-people-going-through-printout-in-the-middle

 This is essential.
 Because your copywriter can’t possibly please several different people, all responding individually and all with conflicting opinions.

-So we ask for one full set of feedback to work from, which includes feedback from all the decision-makers.
+So we ask for one full set of copywriting feedback to work from, which includes feedback from all the decision-makers.

 The feedback should be consolidated into one document and it should be agreed by everyone who has a say.